Code-Institute-Submissions/sammanomar-project2/README.md

 This website is meant for:

-- Employers who are looking for my skill-set
-- Customers who need my services
+- gamers who love puzzle games

 # 4. Existing parties